 - Be a U.S. citizen, national, or permanent resident

-- Have never earned a doctoral degree
+- Have never earned a doctoral or terminal degree in any field

-- Have never earned a master’s, professional, or bachelor’s-master’s dual degree in any field unless there was an interruption of study of at least 2 years
+- Have never earned a master’s, professional, or bachelor’s-master’s dual degree in any field unless there was an interruption of study of at least 2 years and you are not currently enrolled

 - Not be a current NSF employee